thelocomotion/GloriousProtonManager/README.md

 ### Prerequisites
 Sees if the default directory **(~/.steam/root/compatibilitytools.d)** where Proton-GE versions should be installed exists.
 Creates it if it does not.
 ### Updates
 Sees if the latest Proton-GE version is installed on your system.
 Shows a message saying so if it is.
-Installs it if it does not.
+Installs it if it is not.
 ### Old versions
 Split into 3 steps, which should be followed in order:
 1. List the versions.